 How to Create a Frugal Budget

-Spend Less, Save More, Pay Down Debt
+Spend Less, Save More, and Pay Down Debt

 What You Need

-- List of your bills
+- A list of your bills

 - Tally of your income

 Breaking down the budgeting process into smaller chunks can make it feel more manageable.
 Here are the steps to take.

 One of the first steps to making your frugal budget is evaluating your current monthly expenses.
 This may be one of the most time-consuming steps, as you'll want to be sure you're accounting for everything you need to spend money on in a month.

 Monthly expenses often include rent or mortgage payments, utilities and other bills, insurance premiums, childcare costs, and more.

 When making your list of your regular monthly expenses, be sure to include any money you spend on fun things like eating out, entertainment, and hobbies, as well as any minimum payments you have to make toward your debts.